-Similar to humans, the age in which a cat reaches puberty varies and depends on both their breed and environmental factors.
+Similar to humans, the age in which a cat reaches puberty varies and depends on both their genetics and environmental factors.
 This hormonal shift likens itself to human teenage years when your cute little pet suddenly starts to exhibit less-than-desirable behavior.
-Around four to ten months, depending on her breed, she may begin to howl or crave more affection from you while your watching television.
+Betweem five and nine months, depending on her breed, she may begin to howl or crave more affection from you while you're watching television.
 Your now queen may even display behavior such as scratching your favorite furniture to stake a claim on her territory.
-What causes this Dr. Jeckyll and Mr. Hyde transformation?
+What causes this Dr. Jeckyll and Mrs. Hyde transformation?
 Raging hormones, of course.

-Once pregnant, a cat's gestation period is roughly 2 1/2 months, making it possible for her to birth as many as five litters a year.
-If your cat mistakenly slipped outside during heat, there are a few telltale signs of pregnancy.
+Once pregnant, a cat's gestation period is roughly 2 months, making it possible for her to birth as many as five litters a year.
+If your cat mistakenly slipped outside during heat, there are a few potential signs of pregnancy.
 The first notable sign is darkened and enlarged nipples, as your cat's body prepares to make milk for its young.
 Secondly, and most notably, will be her increased appetite and swollen abdomen.
 As she nears the end of her pregnancy, she may even start nesting by searching around for a secluded place to make a comfy birthing spot.
 Look for her in laundry baskets and corners of closets.
-If you suspect your cat is pregnant, schedule an appointment with your vet do to a quick checkup and a possible ultrasound.
-You might even want to schedule her spay at the same time for after the kittens are birthed and weaned.
+If you suspect your cat is pregnant, schedule an appointment with your vet do to a quick checkup and a possible x-ray or ultrasound.
+Some cats can experience a pseudopregnancy where they develop all the symptoms of pregnancy, including lactating, without actually being pregnant.